sebzuddas/haos_mpc/README.md

     - ~~Implement simple filtering techinques~~
     - Implement more filtering techniques
     - Functions for optimising filters
+    - Implement correlation functions
+    - Manage multi-rate timeseries

 - Real-time data
     - Use the websocket functionality of HAOS to allow the system to function live
-    - Making the sensor class be able to collect real-time data
+    - Making the sensor class be able to collect real-time data via the websocket